EthanJoyce/Warden/Readme.md

 ##### Alignment Rules #####

-Google code style is quite vague on alignment so heres the perferred characters:
+Google code style is quite vague on alignment so here's the perferred characters:

 ```java
 private int x; // this is fine